In simple words, Amazon Redshift or AWS Redshift is a Cloud based Data Warehouse service by Amazon Web Services (AWS).

 With this option you get upto 750 hours of free usage per month, for two months.

 These environments do not require to be up and operational 24/7.
-Your best option is to use On demand instance (Pay-as-you-go) pricing.
+Your best option is to use an On demand instance (Pay-as-you-go) pricing.
 With this option, you can pay by the hour and shut down instances when not in use, or when you do not need them any more, so you don’t get billed.

 If On-Demand instance is what you opt for, then you need to think of Amazon Redshift pricing in terms of Compute, Storage and Data Transfer as shown below.